 It’s vital to take part in treatment programs with the help of a professional, or you can also take steps on your own.
 These treatment programs include several strategies that can only be taught by professionals.

 In some cases, finding another outlet to let the anger and energy out might prove beneficial.
-This might include going for a walk, exercising, practicing martial arts, or even finding a physical object to hit, such as a pillow.
+This might include going for a walk, exercising, practising martial arts, or even finding a physical object to hit, such as a pillow.

 Your doctor might prescribe you medication if you have a severe case.
 These include SSRIs (selective serotonin reuptake inhibitors) or other drugs if required.

 You might find it useful to have an “anger journal”, where you write down your negative emotions and what led to those emotions.
 This way, you can understand why you got angry in the first place and consequently refrain from those actions in the future.

 Talking about your problems and your anger is certainly beneficial and can bring a better understanding of your triggers.
 Counselling or talking therapies provide you with an opportunity to lay your feelings out on the table, A counsellor or a psychotherapist will help you along the way of managing your anger.

 Finding support from peers who suffer from anger management will help you connect with other people with similar problems.
 There are many community groups offering support, although some need the approval of GP to attend.
 There are also many online support groups that you can take part in, such as walking or art therapy groups.

 Anger management therapy is for everybody struggling with anger management, not just for offenders who are ordered to attend by the court.
 Anybody who has seen their quality of life compromised due to anger can attend anger management therapies and see results in a matter of weeks.